Streaming practice 1

 Break into groups of two

-Choose a lesson to start with.
+Choose a lesson to practice.
 For example (not limited to this):

 You could do something else, too.